RimmerM/Yana/README.md

 - Maps: immutable maps can be a single pointer to the length, then an array of keys, then an array of values.
 Mutable ones need a separate structure with pointers to a key and a value array.
 Small maps can just search the keys array, while large ones act as hash maps.

 ### Pointers
 Since the native target needs to be able to interface other native languages, we have to support raw pointers.
-This has the additional benefit of being able to use manual memory management for optimizations, although such code is obviously not portable.
+This has the additional benefit of being able to use manual memory management for optimizations, although such code is obviously not portable between native and other targets.

-Everything to do with pointers is hidden inside the `Unsafe` module, which, as the name suggests, is always unsafe to use (we should probably add a compiler flag to disable importing it entirely).
+Everything to do with pointers is hidden inside the `Native` module, which is mostly unsafe to use (we should probably add a compiler flag to disable importing it entirely).
 The value pointed to is always mutable, since the underlying memory is always mutable.
+This also simplifies the implementation, since immutable values are always referred to as SSA registers.
 The following types and functions are exported (among others):
 - The generic `*` type.
 This defines a pointer-to type, such as `*Int`.
 - Operators on the `*` type, such as `+`, `-`, `>`, `<`, `==`, etc.
 - Pointer creation functions:
    - Unary operator `fn (a) *(it: *a) -> a`.
-Derefences a pointer.
+Dereferences a pointer.
    - `fn (a) addressOf(it: a) -> *a`.
 Takes the address of a value.
 - `fn (a) sizeOf(it: a) -> Int`.
 Returns the size in memory of a specific type.
 - `fn allocate(type: TypeInfo) -> *U8`.
 Allocates an instance of a specific type.